Reviews

 The Pets Table fresh recipes (Photo: Life With Klee Kai)

-I appreciate just the range of meal plans available which caters to each pet owner and their budget.
-If you want to try healthy dog food but you can’t afford fresh food diet, you can opt for an air dried diet.
-Maybe your dog prefers dry food or you’ve got limited freezer space.
+If you want to try healthy dog food but you can’t afford a fresh food diet, you can opt for an air-dried diet.
+Maybe your dog prefers dry food, or you’ve got limited freezer space.

-When I got my hands on my first delivery of The Pets Table, I was impressed to see The Pets Table offer a portion guideline on each fresh food meal pouch to dog owners know exactly how much to feed at each mealtime.
-There didn’t appear to be a pre-portioned element to their dry dog food, though.
+When I got my hands on my first delivery from The Pets Table, I was impressed to see it include a portion guideline on each fresh food meal pouch to help dog owners know exactly how much to feed at each mealtime.
+There didn’t appear to be any pre-portioned elements in their dry dog food, though.

 The Pets Table air dried food bag (Photo: Life With Klee Kai)

-The Pets Table provided a meal container which was a thoughtful inclusion because pet parents don’t want to have leftover dog food causing a mess in their fridge.
+The Pets Table provided a meal container, which was a thoughtful inclusion because pet parents don’t want to have leftover dog food causing a mess in their fridge.
 Surprisingly, few dog food delivery services provide a meal container to store defrosted or thawed fresh dog food.

 When it came to the taste test, The Pets Table was hit and miss with my Alaskan Klee Kai.
 Copper was happy to eat The Pets Table but Skye didn’t show much interest in their fresh dog food meals.
 My picky eater left most of her fresh food.